Elina Ukhmanova – NC SOS

 Elina Ukhmanova

-Elina left the country and filed a complaint against the rehabilitation center and it’s management on the illegal restriction of freedom and the illegal implementation of medical activities.
+Elina eventually left the country and filed a complaint against the rehabilitation center and its management for illegal deprivation of freedom and unlawful medical practices.

-We managed Elina’s evacuation and security.
-Up till now we provide her with legal support.
+We were involved in her evacuation and continue to provide her with legal support.